Competition

 making the statement referred to in paragraph (6) also states in evidence

-material relates to a business carried on by the specified person.
+relates to a business carried on by the specified person.[89]

-(9) It shall be presumed
+(9) It is presumed that the

 50 Admissibility